KILTprotocol/docs/docs/develop/01_sdk/01_quickstart.md

 If the snippet printed some endpoints, congratulations!
 Let's see if we can find a Credential among them.

-We can select one of the endpoints and query the URL to see if it returns a Credential:
+We can select one of the endpoints and query the URL to see if it returns a signed Credential (i.e., a Presentation):

 <SnippetBlock
   className="language-ts"